 History, tourist information, and nearby accommodation

 Duff House was left to be finished by William Duff's descendants, particularly the 4th Earl, who was a famous patron of the arts.
-The Earl filled Duff House with paintings and fine furniture, and entertained on a lavish scale.
-He could not maintain suuch a lavish lifestyle, however, and the family was forced to sell off much of the art collection he had ammassed.
+The Earl filled Duff House with paintings and fine furniture and entertained on a lavish scale.
+He could not maintain such a lavish lifestyle, however, and the family was forced to sell off much of the art collection he had amassed.

 Wandering through Duff House it is fascinating to see how it has been restored to its original state, with glorious period rooms acting as a showcase for a superb collection of art, just as earlier generations of the Duff family and their visitors would have experienced it.
 Is it an art gallery?
 Well, yes.
 Is it a stately home?
 Decidedly yes.
 It is both at once, though that can really be said of many stately homes!